Everything That Can Be Deterministic, Should Be: My Claude Code Setup

 • YAML parsing.
 It’s structured data extraction.

-Unsolved problems: Operations that require contextual understanding.
+Unsolved problems.
+Things that need contextual understanding.

 • Understanding WHAT is wrong with a failing Kubernetes pod.